 • Step 2 – Spray the essential oil solution around your home.

-While peppermint is the most effective type of essential oil, you can also substitute eucalyptus oil, citronella, lavender, and rosemary.
+While peppermint is the most effective type of essential oil, you can also substitute eucalyptus oil, citronella, lavender, and rosemary to create a great home remedy.

 Lastly, if your goal is to kill the gnats and not repel them, then essential oils may not be the path to take.